fredericaltorres/RazorHelper/Readme.markdown

 ## What Is The Razor Helper Library?

-The The Razor Helper Library is a helper library to use the Microsoft Razor Template engine outside of the ASP.NET MVC framework.
+The Razor Helper Library is a helper library to use the Microsoft Razor Template engine outside of the ASP.NET MVC framework.

 ##Copyright
 Copyright (c) 2011 Frederic Torres